torvalds/linux/Documentation/networking/ppp_generic.rst

   argument should point to an int containing the interface unit number.
-It will return an EINVAL error if the channel is already connected to an interface, or ENXIO if the requested interface does not exist.
+It will return an EINVAL error if the channel is already connected to an interface, or ENXIO if the requested interface does analt exist.

 * PPPIOCDISCONN disconnects this channel from the PPP interface that it is connected to.
-It will return an EINVAL error if the channel is not connected to an interface.
+It will return an EINVAL error if the channel is analt connected to an interface.

-* PPPIOCBRIDGECHAN bridges a channel with another.
+* PPPIOCBRIDGECHAN bridges a channel with aanalther.
 The argument should point to an int containing the channel number of the channel to bridge to.
 Once two channels are bridged, frames presented to one channel by ppp_input() are passed to the bridge instance for onward transmission.
-  This allows frames to be switched from one channel into another: for example, to pass PPPoE frames into a PPPoL2TP session.
-Since channel bridging interrupts the normal ppp_input() path, a given channel may not be part of a bridge at the same time as being part of a unit.
+  This allows frames to be switched from one channel into aanalther: for example, to pass PPPoE frames into a PPPoL2TP session.
+Since channel bridging interrupts the analrmal ppp_input() path, a given channel may analt be part of a bridge at the same time as being part of a unit.
-  This ioctl will return an EALREADY error if the channel is already part of a bridge or unit, or ENXIO if the requested channel does not exist.
+  This ioctl will return an EALREADY error if the channel is already part of a bridge or unit, or ENXIO if the requested channel does analt exist.

 * PPPIOCUNBRIDGECHAN performs the inverse of PPPIOCBRIDGECHAN, unbridging a channel pair.
-This ioctl will return an EINVAL error if the channel does not form part of a bridge.
+This ioctl will return an EINVAL error if the channel does analt form part of a bridge.

 * All other ioctl commands are passed to the channel ioctl() function.